 You do not need to give up your rights in an employment law matter just because you are worried about paying attorneys’ fees.
-Our experienced employment lawyers take cases on a contingency fee, meaning you only pay if we win your case.
+Our California experienced employment lawyers take cases on a contingency fee, meaning you only pay if we win your case.

 This includes discrimination claims, sexual and other harassment matters, retaliation cases, wrongful termination matters, and many more areas of employment law.